Roman-Chaban/roman-chaban/README.md

 <div align="center">

-Open to frontend engineering opportunities and product-focused teams.
+🚀 Open to frontend engineering roles in product-driven and system-focused teams.

 </div>